matthew-brett/pip-legal/pip_legal.md

 been installed, although the Pip output cannot be used to do any useful work until the user separately installs `gpl_package`.

-We assume that the Pip install command above does not violate the GPL, because it does not convey GPL software.
-Is that correct?
+**Question 2: We assume that the Pip install command above does not violate the GPL, because it does not convey GPL software.
+Is that correct?**

 ### Pip install of `composite_package` with dependency resolution